The Official Blog of Biltmore®

 “Only a word to begin the New Year with.
 I made my good resolutions last night sitting over a little dying fire.
 The window was wide open, and the cold night air blew in.
 The stars were all out, and there was a hushed stillness everywhere as if something were expected.
 It has been so gloriously beautiful out today; it made me feel wild.”

-Adele had no shortage of suitors, but with his clean-cut good looks, Harvard education, and superior athleticism, J soon won Adele's heart.
-He proposed in December and the couple married on June 6, 1895 in what was reported to be one of the costliest American weddings held at the time.
+Adele had no shortage of suitors, but with his clean-cut good looks, Harvard education, and superior athleticism, Jay soon won Adele's heart.
+He proposed in December and the couple married on June 6, 1895, in what was reported to be one of the costliest American weddings held at the time.

 Of all the possible destinations far and wide, the Burdens chose Biltmore as the place to begin their honeymoon.
 They spent the first 10 days of their married life at River Cliff Cottage, which was built at the same time Biltmore House was under construction.